marco-buttu/discos-deployment/doc/dependencies.rst

 Install Ansible
 ===============
-Verify if Alsible is already installed:
+Verify if Ansible is already installed:

 .. code-block:: shell